neuroforgede/RESTful-stream.ts/README.md

 # RESTful-stream.ts

-This repository contains a small library function that allows to convert paginated RESTful data into a `AsyncIterableIterator`.
+This repository contains a small library function that allows to convert paginated RESTful data into a `AsyncIterableIterator` which chunks the pages into memory as soon as they are requested (and caches them) and serves the elements on the page one by one in a stream.

 This is particularly useful if you want to consume paginated REST apis in e.g. a nodejs program.
 Given two methods:

 ```typescript